“Machinery is the chief symbol of modern civilization; it represents a great sin”

 He wrote in a letter to fellow independence campaigner Jawaharlal Nehru in 1945: “I believe that if India, and through India the world, is to achieve real freedom, then sooner or later we shall have to go and live in the villages – in huts, not in palaces.
 Millions of people can never live in cities and palaces in comfort and peace”.
 (7)

 Gandhi referred to himself on several occasions as a kind of anarchist and always opposed the centralised state and its inherent use of violence.
 (8)

 He was greatly influenced by John Ruskin and translated the title of the Englishman’s Unto This Last as Sarvodaya, or welfare for all.
-He was also influenced by Leo Tolstoy and Peter Kropotkin, notably by the latter’s vision of a decentralized society of autonomous village communes.
+He was also influenced by Henry David Thoreau, Leo Tolstoy and Peter Kropotkin, notably by the latter’s vision of a decentralized society of autonomous village communes.

 However, Gandhi’s organic radicalism arose primarily from Indian metaphysics and its belief in the cosmic unity of all beings.